PLEASE NOTE:

 Concert Group:

-Primary Ages 5-10 years: Any 3 speech arts selections performed in any order as a continuous concert.
+Ages 7-10 years: Any 3 speech arts selections performed in any order as a continuous concert.
 Students should announce titles and authors only.

 Time Limit: 8 minutes total